Computations and observations on congruence covering systems

 Covering systems were introduced by Erd\H{o}s \cite{erdos} as a component of his proof of a conjecture of Romanoff that there exists an arithmetic progression of odd numbers, none of which take the form $2^k+p$ for $k\in \N$ and $p$ prime.
 Specifically, his proof utilized the distinct covering system Inspired by a possible generalization of his proof, Erd\H{o}s conjectured that there exist distinct covering systems with arbitrarily large minimum modulus, which became a coveted open problem.
 Nielsen \cite{nielsen} discovered a distinct covering system with minimum modulus $40$, and was the first to entertain in writing the possibility of a negative resolution to Erd\H{o}s's conjecture.
-To date, the largest minimum modulus of a distinct covering system is 42, discovered by Owens \cite{Owens}.
+To date, the largest known minimum modulus of a distinct covering system is 42, discovered by Owens \cite{Owens}.
 Nielsen's suspicion was proven reality by Hough \cite{hough} in 2015, who showed that the minimum modulus of a distinct covering system is at most $10^{16}$.
 This upper bound has since been lowered all the way to $616000$ in work of Balister, Bollobas, Morris, Sahadrabudhe, and Tiba \cite{BBMST}.